eucylin/NuGet_to_Unity/readme.md

 $ python3 ./nuget_dll_copy.py Google.Cloud.Translation.V2 --nuget-path ~/Downloads/G_Source --output-path ~/Downloads/G_Output --dotnet-version net4
 ```

+optional:

+If you use IL2CPP as scripting backend and the nuget package make use of C# reflections.
+You probably need to create a `link.xml` file to avoid compile error in builds.
+Follow the document below to create your own xml file.

 # Reference

 You could also follow the link below to do these works manually.
 Result is the same, but may takes more time to copy the dll from each dependent package.